biirving/DIA/README.md

 # DIA
-Deceptions in Alexandria - a repo for transformers
+Deceptions in Alexandria - a repo for some transformers